Everything I Play Is Funky

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated July 11, 1970, peaking at No. 190 during a two-week run on the chart.

 Reception

 The album was awarded 3 stars in an Allmusic review by Steve Huey who states "Everything I Play Is Funky is easily one of the best examples of Lou Donaldson's commercially accessible period of the late '60s and early '70s.
 Donaldson's forays into funk and R&B-driven soul-jazz could sometimes sound stiff, but the grooves here — which feature many of the same players — are consistently limber and unforced.
 And, typical of the style, the grooves (not adventurous improvisation) are what make the album tick...
 This is the sort of record that modern-day Donaldson disciples like the Sugarman Three cherish, and one of his few truly consistent efforts in this style.
 Recommended wholeheartedly to funk and rare-groove fans".